 I have tried to put the case that he has done more good than bad and probably more so than any of the alternatives were they to have become President instead of Trump.
 In one of the articles critical of Trump’s Christian supporters, the author poured scorn on those who had attended a recent values voter summit emphasizing the need to uphold Christian values, where Trump was cheered on by delegates.
 When it comes to pro-life, traditional marriage and religious freedom, I have little doubt Trump is better than Obama was and Hillary would have been, by a proverbial mile.
 While I agree a debate needs to be had, I am not sure I would particularly fault Trump on more contentious issues: gun control, immigration bans, health care, tax reform or not going along with disadvantageous trade deals.
 As for penalizing the poor and marginalized, again I am not convinced on balance he is worse than his predecessors since creating jobs has to be better than creating dependency on welfare etc., and I for one object to race etc. being made an issue when it shouldn’t be or for bringing up the nonsense of white privilege.
 As for these “deplorables” not caring for the less well off, I can’t speak for other pro-Trump Christians but this Christian does more for the poor etc. than most people I know.
 As for race etc. I agree with the late Martin Luther King (and Trump) – we should judge a person by the content of his character and not by the colour of his skin.
 As far as I am concerned the thing that matters is a person’s humanity.

 The point I have tried to unsuccessfully to put across is regarding Trump, like all other Presidents and all other alternatives is a mixed bag.
 We need now to accept him being president is how it is and we need to get behind him, including by prayer, recognizing he will make good and bad decisions and say good and bad things.
 Sadly, there are many who refuse to do this and among other burdens he faces there are threats to bring POTUS down.
 I happen to think, when compared with his predecessors post Reagan, he has done more good than bad than they.
-Even if that is a questionable statement, I believe he may be a necessary corrective to the way the world is going, on its path to destruction, and has woken people up (including me) that we don’t have to submit to globalist tyranny and we can resist the evil intents of powerful men.
+Even if that is a questionable statement, I believe he may be a necessary corrective to the way the world is going, on its path to destruction, and has woken people up (including me) that we don’t have to submit to globalist tyranny and we can resist the evil intents of powerful men who want to dumb down the population and subjugate it.
 I am less interested in making America great than making all humankind great, but any notion of an ungodly new world order fills me with foreboding.
-Trump if nothing else is a figure head to a movement that relates to Brexit and populist, anti-globalist risings the world over.
+Trump if nothing else is a figure head to a movement that relates to Brexit and populist, anti-globalist risings we are seeing the world over.

-Reinforcing national identity and the values the USA was founded on (despite its faults subsequently implementing these) is a good thing for America and the world, and Trump is the right man to lead the way.
+While I am wary of nationalism, reinforcing national identity and the values the USA was founded on (despite its faults subsequently implementing these) is a good thing for America and the world, and Trump is the right man to lead the way.
+He has led the way, not just in the America but throughout the world to challenge the ungodly forces of globalism.
 In a strange way, the divisions that have been highlighted since Trump came to power could even be a good thing, and for us Christians it might make us more reliant on God and focus on things that truly matter.
 For one thing to be sure, Trump like all the 44 Presidents before him, can’t save America, for only God can.
 The only battle that truly matters is that between good and evil, and ultimately good will win.
 Where I disagree with my anti-Trump friends, I believe Trump is good for the good guys, and he is more likely to drain the swamp than the alternatives.
 But whatever one’s views on Trump are, this should not be a falling out matter, particularly among Christians.
 There are more important things to attend to as the aforementioned Trump detractors have rightly pointed out.
 As important as these things are, it is more important to do good and acknowledge the good we find in others.

 I end with the concluding statement by John Newton (1762) in his article titled: “More than a Calvinist“: “From hence we may observe, that believers who have most knowledge, are not therefore necessarily the most spiritual.
 Some may and do walk more honorably and more comfortably with two talents, than others with five.
 He who experimentally knows his own weakness, and depends simply upon the Lord, will surely thrive, though his acquired attainments and abilities may be but small; and he who has the greatest gifts, the clearest judgment, and the most extensive knowledge, if he indulges high thoughts of his advantages, is in imminent danger of mistaking, and falling at every step; for the Lord will suffer none whom he loves to boast in themselves.
 He will guide the meek with his eyes, and fill the hungry with good things; but the rich he sendeth empty away.
 It is an invariable maxim in his kingdom, that whosoever exalteth himself, shall be abased; but he that humbleth himself, shall be exalted”.
 It seems to me that Christians throughout the ages have differed on something or other, and today one area of difference is how one is to view Donald J Trump.
 Before falling out on this and related matters, as sadly often happens, it is worth taking note of Newton’s comments.
 We should recognise the good in others, and recall our Lord’s words to those who follow Him: that they be one as he and his Father is, and the world will know we are his disciples if we love one another.